Just Joey....

 Your word of choice could be... baby, joy, dream, heart or whatever takes your fancy.

-Sew aida onto fabric heart.
+Sew Aida onto the fabric heart.

-Sew fabric heart to felt heart leaving a gap for stuffing.
-Stuff with filler, and stitch hole.
-Fray edges a bit if you like.
+Sew the fabric heart to the felt heart, leaving a gap for stuffing.
+Stuff with filler, and stitch the hole.

-Fab gifts and fun to make.
+These are fabulous gifts and fun to make.

 Passion flower...